Gola-k/TweetFlow/README.md

 ### Notes

 This project is designed for the CrossFi Testnet.
-To deploy on the mainnet, ensure you have appropriate funds and permissions.
+To deploy on the mainnet, ensure you have appropriate XFI funds and permissions.

 ---

-Let me know if you'd like further modifications or additional details added!